 Monday, June 29, 2015

-On a hot sunny day, Firstborn came to unload the engine from the van into the GT in order to get all of it's parts together for the tow truck.
+On a hot sunny day, Firstborn came to unload the GT engine that was sitting in the van, back into the GT in order to get all of it's parts together for the tow truck.
 The City of Austin and it's dead vehicle law won.

 There you have it: a car engine in it's own backseat.
 You saw it here first.